timplourde/js-components/README.md

 ### Cons

 We needed to expose the ``emitter`` property on each component as well as the ``editor.highlightInvestments`` and ``profile.update`` functions so that we could wire them up.
-Usually when you're building component-based systems, minimizing your public surface area is important.
+Usually when you're building component-based systems, minimizing your public surface area is usually important.

 Like in the previous example, we also needed to initialize our ``editor`` after construction.